itsMeDavidV/Watchla-Support/README.md

 **About Watchla**

-Watchla is a watch app for Tesla that allows you to fully control your Tesla from you Apple watch.
+Watchla is a watch app for Tesla that allows you to fully control your Tesla from your Apple watch.

 See more about the app, here: https://watchla.app